 I’ve been thinking a lot about Palm Sunday today and imagining what I would have done if I had been one of the people worshipping Jesus when he came into Jerusalem.
 Even though I don’t like heights and am really too old to do this, I still would have tried to climb a palm tree to break off a branch.
 Like many other times in my life, God would have helped me when I prayed.
 I also would have tried to choose the best possible branch from the palm tree.
 I then would have helped others who needed branches to connect to Jesus’s trip.
 Finally, I would have tried to bow down very low while laying my palm branch before Jesus as he marched forth on his trip to help so many people.

 I'm so happy to be thinking about the upcoming new year.
 My resolution is to slowly lose some more weight by eating healthy and exercising more:

-Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Holidays Amaze, and Amazing Holiday Paws.
+Dr. Karen Petit is the author of Banking on Dreams, Mayflower Dreams, Roger Williams in an Elevator, Unhidden Pilgrims, Holidays Amaze, Amazing Holiday Paws, and Paw Dream Mazes.
 She is thankful to God for the many wonderful activities that happen on holidays and celebrations with her family, friends, and colleagues.